 In this example, the V3C video component is encoded as an independent HEVC tile.
 For example, all V3C video components may be encoded as independent HEVC tile in one picture, and then divide into tracks for each V3C video component (HEVC tile).
 And the HEVC tile base track is generated to merge HEVC tile tracks which are occupancy, geometry, attribute video component track.
-Figure I.3 shows the structure of V3C content.
+Figure G.3 shows the structure of V3C content.
 The ‘sabt’ track reference in HEVC base track refers to the occupancy, geometry, attribute video component track.